rvvincelli/rvvincelli.github.io/_posts/2018-11-30-xredirect.md

 `xeyes&`

 Be aware that if the connection drops most probably the session will die too, leaving a behaded program.
 Also if the network changes things break too.
-The legend goes that only a very rare binary of `emacs` compiled with X support by [Richard Stallman](https://upload.wikimedia.org/wikipedia/commons/7/7b/Richard_Stallman_-_F%C3%AAte_de_l%27Humanit%C3%A9_2014_-_010.jpg) himself has the ability to switch around sessions.
+The legend goes that only a very rare binary of `emacs` compiled with X support by [Richard Stallman](https://upload.wikimedia.org/wikipedia/commons/7/7b/Richard_Stallman_-_F%C3%AAte_de_l%27Humanit%C3%A9_2014_-_010.jpg) himself, on `gcc v0.5` has the ability to switch around sessions.

 `xlogo` is another superb application I challenge you to test.
 ![xlogo a gogo]({{ site.url }}assets/imgs/xlogo.png?raw=true)